Bladder Cancer

 Table of Contents

-- The third layer is the thick bladder muscle, which squeezes when you urinate.
+3. The third layer is the bladder muscle, which expands and contracts while storing urine and during urination.

 Risk Factors